jncc/scottish-lidar/README.md

 Page structure
 --------------

 The web application consists of several html "content" pages plus a page that holds the single-page React app.
-It has been designed to be hosted in production on a static web host service; there is no dynamic web server, and we make do with direct calls to the JNCC Catalog database API.
+It has been designed to be hosted in production on a static web host.
+There is no dynamic web server, and we make do with direct calls to the JNCC Catalog database API.

     - /                         - home page       (index.html)
     - /data                     - the react app   (data.html)